Addiction Treatment Centers & Alcoholics Anonymous

-In Holladay, Utah,drug use, as in the entire Salt Lake City region, is hurting and damaging people there.
+In Holladay, Ut, as in the entire Salt Lake City region, drug use is hurting and damaging people and addiction treatment has become essential.
 From the opioid epidemic, with drugs like fentanyl, to other street drugs like meth, to new synthetic drugs like spice, the citizens there are almost under siege.

 Alcohol addiction is also a problem, even though it does not receive as much reporting in the media.
 Addictions of all kinds have been damaging the lives, careers, and families of citizens in their community.
 Even worse has been happening as well.